Powered by

 photo: East and North ridges of Shtavleri

 This exciting climb requires stamina and experience.
 The approach is mostly off-trail and the elevation gain from the valley floor is considerable.
-And you must be ready to manage on steep and hard snow of early morning and descend it later in the day when it's less stable.
+And you must be ready to manage on steep and hard snow of early morning and descend it later in the day when it is less solid.
 The basic mountaineering skills such as using crampons, self-arrest and belay are indispensable.

 Duration > 3-4 days